0xStarcat/jade-workspace-config/README.md

 ### Setup

 - Setup the i3 WM to load on login at (if using debian w/ gdm3) the login screen by clicking on the cog (settings icon) before login and selecting "i3"

 1. Create a hardlink between the `aliases` file and `~/.aliases` with `ln aliases ~/.aliases`
 2. Repeat with the appropriate zsh file `ln zshrc ~/.zshrc`
 3. (linux) hardlink compton.conf `ln .compton.conf ~/.compton.conf`
-4. (linux) hardlink .xinitrc `ln xinitrc ~/.xinitrc`
+4. (linux) add tilix config back in `dconf load /com/gexperts/Tilix/ < tilix.dconf`
 5. (linux) install "xfce4-power-manager" `apt-get install xfce4-power-manager`
 6. (linux) install light-locker `apt-get install light-locker`
 7. (linux) use feh for rotating wallpaper `apt-get install feh` with pictures in folder `~/Pictures/wallpapers` and hardlink `ln fehbg-rotate ~/.fehbg-rotate && chmod 777 ~/.fehbg-rotate`